LarsLinux93/stmlib-examples/README.md

 Mutable Instruments' test projects and example code for the  STM32F libraries.

-Except when noted otherwise, all code is copyright Olivier Gillet (ol.gillet@gmail.com) and is released under the MIT License with the following
+Except when noted otherwise, all code is copyright Emilie Gillet (emilie.o.gillet@gmail.com) and is released under the MIT License with the following
 notice:

-Copyright 2012 Olivier Gillet.
+Copyright 2012 Emilie Gillet.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal